RyuZhihao123/CHITreeProject/README.md

 In current stage, we first mainly shared our dataset [[link]](https://github.com/RyuZhihao123/CHI_DeepTreeSketch/) to provide more information to address some concerns, the entire source codes will be released right after the final official acceptance.

-Additionally, as a bonus, we are now working on a **Online-version software** (Web version using Javascript + WebGL) as well, which will enable people from all over the world to freely explore our modeling system at any time.
+Additionally, as a bonus, we are now working on a **Online-version software** (a web version implemented with Javascript + WebGL) as well, which will enable people from all over the world to freely explore our modeling system at any time.
 Thus, we are currently trying to configure our neural network (TGP-Net) to **permanently** run on a GPU workstation with public accessible IP address.
 Ideally, this online system will be also launched approximately in April (basically after UIST's deadline).